-Through a diverse body of work spanning different mediums, themes, and styles, Kerstin Glaess explores color, physical formations, and living creatures.
-Recently refocusing on oil painting, these works demonstrate a captivation with flora, fauna, and landscapes.
-Glaess utilizes bright and abstracted color schemes, while her sculpted paint gives the illusion of depth.
+Through a diverse body of work spanning different mediums, themes, and styles, Kerstin Glaess is an emerging artist exploring color, physical formations, and creatures.
+Recently refocusing on oil painting, these works demonstrate a captivation with flora, fauna, and scenery.
+Glaess utilizes striking expressive color schemes, while her impasto sculpted-and-carved paint gives the illusion of depth.
 She applies just-mixed color with a palette knife, often leaving it untouched for the remainder of the painting process.
-Glaess's recent paintings examines horizon lines, refraction of light, and animal forms.
+Her recent work explores the fusion of paper collage with chunky oil paint textures.

-Kerstin Glaess was born to a Texan and Californian on Whiteman AFB outside of Knob Knoster, Missouri during an early October snowstorm.
-Growing up a military child, she traveled around the world until her teens when her family settled along the Emerald Coast in Northwest Florida.
-These early wanderlust experiences helped shape her life and artistic thought-processes.
-Kerstin's childhood centered around creativity; her earliest memories are living in Guam and drawing tea-party stuffed animal portraits in composition notebooks.
+Kerstin Glaess was born to a Texan and Californian on Whiteman AFB in Missouri during an early October snowstorm.
+Growing up a military child, she had a mobile upbringing until her early teens when her parents settled in Northwest Florida.
+These formative third culture kid experiences helped shape her life and artistic thought-processes.
+Kerstin's childhood centered around creativity; her earliest memories surround living in Guam and drawing tea-party stuffed animal portraits in composition notebooks.
 Her mother taught her to draw, sew, and paint, her father taught her photography, and together they encouraged her to ferociously explore the arts in all its forms.
-In the visual arts, Kerstin dabbled with different mediums including ceramics, wire sculpture, watercolor, acrylic, color pencil, oil pastel, ink, embroidery, and claymation videography.
+Kerstin dabbled with different mediums in the visual arts, including ceramics, wire sculpture, watercolor, acrylic, color pencil, oil pastel, ink, embroidery, and claymation videography.
 Kerstin's introduction to oil painting was in the mid-2000s under Sue Carol Knight using the Flemish Method in Destin, Florida.
-Kerstin was also highly involved with entertainment arts until she became more interested in the aesthetics over performance.
+Kerstin was equally involved with entertainment arts until age 14 when she became more interested in aesthetics over performance.